We pay respect to the Aboriginal peoples* of NSW, and acknowledge their continued connection to their country and culture.

 The night sky filled with bright stars over the dark sky park in the Warrumbungles.
 Credit: Destination NSW

-The plan will contribute to the Western Parkland City by supporting the delivery of housing, jobs and infrastructure while protecting important biodiversity.
+The Cumberland Plain Conservation Plan will contribute to the Western Parkland City by supporting the delivery of housing, jobs and infrastructure while protecting important biodiversity.

 Work with us